aws-quickstart/cdk-eks-blueprints/docs/addons/karpenter.md

 The following are common troubleshooting issues observed when implementing Karpenter:

 1. For Karpenter version older than `0.14.0` deployed on Fargate Profiles, `values.yaml` must be overridden, setting `dnsPolicy` to `Default`.
 Versions after `0.14.0` has `dnsPolicy` value set default to `Default`.
 This is to ensure CoreDNS is set correctly on Fargate nodes.

+2. Certain upgrades require reapplying the CRDs since Helm does not maintain the lifecycle of CRDs.
+Please see the [official documentations](https://karpenter.sh/v0.16.0/upgrade-guide/#custom-resource-definition-crd-upgrades) for details.